hakareem/NASA-APOD/README.md

 Tech used: HTML, CSS, JavaScript, NASA API

-Using NASA API, user is able to choose in date in the past or the current day to get the Picture of the day from Nasa
+Using NASA API, user is able to choose in date in the past or the current day to get the Picture of the day from Nasa.